Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 George Harrison: According to the Lord.
 ‘Hear Me Lord’.

-Early in the session, George performed “Hear Me Lord” for the first time.
-Throughout the day, he would get back to this tune, playing it on acoustic guitar and then on an electric guitar with a wah-wah pedal.
-But the rest of the band was not interested, and George would not bring it back during the rest of the “Get Back” sessions.
-The song would ultimately be released on his first solo album, “All Things Must Pass” in 1970.
+Early in the session, George Harrison introduced “Hear Me Lord” for the first time.
+Throughout the day, he returned to the song, first playing it on acoustic guitar and later on electric guitar with a wah-wah pedal.
+However, the rest of the band showed little interest, and George ultimately abandoned it for the remainder of the “Get Back” sessions.
+The song would later find a home on his 1970 solo album, “All Things Must Pass.”

-George also brought “For You Blue“, which at this stage was just instrumental.
-He would bring it back on the next Twickenham sessions, on January 7 and January 9.
+George also introduced “For You Blue” during this session, though at this stage, it was purely instrumental and had no name.
+He would work on it again in the following Twickenham sessions, on January 7 and January 9.

 I have a bit that I might finish.
 It might interest him.
 I was thinking it was a song for Ringo.